oddsix/drachtio/docs/architecture.md

 ## Middleware architecture

 Drachtio uses the concept of middleware to process incoming SIP messages.
 The middleware consists of a layered sequence of javascript functions set up as a filter chain, where each function can optionally process or modify the request before passing it up to the next layer.
 Each middleware function receives javascript objects representing the SIP request and response messages, as well as a `next` function to call to pass control up to the next level.
 Middleware is installed by the `use` function on the app object.
-The only middleware that *must* be installed by an application is `app.router`; this piece of middleware enables the `app[verb]` callback functions that provide the main means for processing incoming sip requests.
-> app.router also handles incoming responses to sip requests sent by an application, so even an application that is only sends sip requests needs to install this middleware.

 An example middleware is shown below, which rejects all incoming SIP register messages that don't have an Authorization header